Maui – The Perfect Place For Eco-Friendly Vacations

 How and Why Travel Can Transform You

 In the future, tourism will be more complex, more demanding and more sophisticated.
-Travelers will want more and for a cheaper price.
-Business innovation will be important and essential to sustain a high quality of service and experience while preserving resources for future growth.
+Travelers will want more and for a lower price.
+Business innovation will be important and essential to sustaining a high quality of service and experience while preserving resources for future growth.

-We want to see new cultures, sample and experience what they have to offer.
-Jack Soifer, author of the book “The Future of Tourism” says that what we want from our vacations are changing.
+We want to see new cultures, sample, and experience what they have to offer.
+Jack Soifer, the author of the book “The Future of Tourism,” says that what we want from our vacations are changing.
 We can see this in things like food tourism, farm stays and volunteer travel.
 He lists these four things describing what most of today’s travelers want.

 Travel becomes a story.
 What you learn about the destination is passed on, like a baton, to your friends and family.
 Will you engage and learn from a different culture or will you look for the McDonalds?